|Cover of a probate file (Queensland)|

 - Ellis READ: He owned land at Burketown, Queensland, Australia; and when it was sold, a grant of probate was required so that a certificate of title could be issued.
 His Supreme Court file at Queensland State Archives shows that he lived in Mexico from 1882 to 1890; and between 1887 and 1890 he make business trips to England and lived there for a few months at a time.
 He died in Mexico in 1890.
 An affidavit gives a translation of details from his death certificate (age, cause of death, burial place, native place, occupation, wife's maiden name, father's name, mother's maiden name).

-- Julia WEBSTER (my great-great-grandmother): Probate was granted in New South Wales, and I found her will in New South Wales will books 1800-1952 (which will be back online soon); but there are also documents at the Public Record Office of Victoria (PROV) because Julia had property in both States.
+- Julia WEBSTER (my great-great-grandmother): Probate was granted in New South Wales, and I found her will in New South Wales will books 1800-1952; but there are also documents at the Public Record Office of Victoria (PROV) because Julia had property in both States.
 She lived in NSW but was entitled to a share of the estate of her late brother, Malcolm John CAMPBELL, in Victoria.
 (The PROV files include extra documents, and I was able to download digital copies free of charge.)

 - Some of the other tips below give more examples of finding information in records of another State or country.

 Tip 2: Probate files may include birth, death and marriage certificates.
 The certificate in the file is usually more accurate than a typed certificate that was issued later.
 This is also a great way to get certificates that would otherwise be restricted and/or expensive.
 Examples:

 - Some probate files contain birth, baptism, marriage or death certificates because beneficiaries had to prove their relationship to the deceased.